 Your Activity Budget

 As you can see, there is a wide variety of things to do in every one of the above destinations.
-Every traveler is different, so the amount you spend on activities during your trip to Alaska is up to you and is probably the most variable expense of all.
+Every traveler is different, so the amount you spend on activities during your trip to Alaska is up to you and probably the most variable expense.

 On one hand, if you want to enjoy a low-cost, budget Alaskan adventure, you can still have an incredible time.
 Hiking on local trails costs nothing, nor does walking around these towns and taking it all in.

 You can visit national parks for little to nothing and spend an entire day there, and many museums are low or no cost, too.
-It will be easy for you to fill an entire day with fun and adventure without spending very much money at all.
+It will be easy to fill an entire day with fun and adventure without spending much money.

 On the other hand, there are plenty of full-service, high-cost adventures to try in Alaska if money is no object and if you want to check off items on your bucket list.
 Multi-day hunting or fishing excursions are available all over Alaska.

 You can take a helicopter trip to a glacier, go flightseeing over national parks in a floatplane, or go crabbing in the Bering Sea on one of the boats seen in the show The Deadliest Catch.
 The possibilities are endless.
 What you do and spend is up to you.

 Most travelers are somewhere in the middle.
 It’s probably wise to set an activity budget for yourself before you depart so you don’t overdo it!